automationhacks/automationhacks.github.io/_posts/2020-01-26-using-intellij-to-speed-up-your-dev-workflow.md

-While developing it&#8217;s very important to be good at debugging.
+While developing it's very important to be good at debugging.
 IntelliJ allows a very rich set of inspection features to know the state of variables/classes at a given point in the code.

 In this below example, we have a simple `fooBar()` method which is a wrapper over `foo` and `bar` methods where `foo` has a debug point.